ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-state/index.md

 | the state.

-The full list of stateful attributes of Columns are as follows:
+The full list of stateful attributes of Columns are represented by the `ColumnStateParams` interface:

-- Width
-- Flex
-- Pinned
-- Sort
-- Hide
-- AggFunc
-- Row Group
-- Pivot
-- Column Order
+<interface-documentation interfaceName='ColumnStateParams' ></interface-documentation>

 This section details how such state items can be manipulated without having to update Column Definitions.